ksemk/ksemk/README.md

 # Hello, World! 🌍
-I’m **Kyrylo Semenchenko**, a **Computer Engineering student** eager to explore new horizons.
+I’m **Kyrylo Semenchenko**, a 3rd year **Computer Engineering student** at WUST eager to explore new horizons.
 While my expertise lies in **low-level systems programming**, **data analysis**, and **algorithm optimization**, I’m open to opportunities beyond my field of study.
 I thrive on tackling challenges, learning new skills, and making meaningful contributions in any domain.

 ---